In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

-William N. Bryan assumed the role of Senior Official Performing the Duties of the Under Secretary for Science and Technology (DHS) on May 30, 2017.
+William N. Bryan assumed the role of Under Secretary (Acting) for the Department of Homeland Security (DHS) Science and Technology Directorate on May 30, 2017.
 As the science and technology advisor to the DHS Secretary, Mr. Bryan leads the research, development, innovation and testing and evaluation activities in support of DHS operational components and first responders across the nation.
 Prior to joining S&T, Mr. Bryan was the President of ValueBridge International’s Energy Group in Reston, Virginia.

 An Army veteran with 17 years of active military service and three years in the Virginia National Guard, Mr. Bryan brings a wealth of experience gained from multiple leadership roles in the U.S. Department of Energy (DOE) and Department of Defense (DoD).